moformajor/Walmart_Sales_Data_Analysis/README.md

 # Queries sample
 -- Most common payment method
-select payment_type ,count(payment_type) as numbers
+SELECT payment_type, COUNT(payment_type) AS numbers
-from sales
+FROM sales
-group by payment_type
+GROUP BY payment_type
-order by numbers desc;
+ORDER BY numbers DESC;

--- What is the most selling product line? select  product_line,  count(product_line) as Qty from sales group by product_line order by Qty desc;
+-- What is the most selling product line?
+SELECT product_line, COUNT(product_line) AS Qty
+FROM sales
+GROUP BY product_line
+ORDER BY Qty DESC;

 For the rest of the full queries, check the [Data Exploration of walmart sales.sql](https://github.com/moformajor/Walmart_Sales_Data_Analysis/blob/main/Data%20Exploration%20of%20walmart%20sales.sql) file